danielhoward314/rss/README.md

 # Univision RSS Feed
 ## Created by Daniel Howard

+The code is deployed [here]. (https://univision-rss.herokuapp.com/)

-Instructions for installing and running the code:
+Instructions for installing and running the code locally:

 1. Clone the repo
 2. `cd` into the repo and run `npm install`